 The applicants will fill in their personal data on the online platform (https://ase.ro/admitere/masterat/), including e-mail address and telephone number, and will upload copies of the following documents (submitted in .pdf or .jpeg / .jpg format):

-- Bachelor’s degree (or equivalent).
-For the graduates of the 2024 promotion, a certificate of graduation of the bachelor’s exam, specifying the arithmetic averages of the years of study, the average of the bachelor’s exam, and other required information.
-For ASE 2024 Bachelor’s graduates, the data will be imported automatically from the university database.
+- Bachelor diploma or equivalent and transcript of records/diploma supplement –authenticated translations into Romanian, if the case; (For the graduates of the 2026 promotion, a certificate of graduation of the bachelor’s exam, specifying the arithmetic averages of the years of study, the average of the bachelor’s exam, and other required information.
+For ASE 2026 Bachelor’s graduates, the data will be imported automatically from the university database.)

 - Graduates of study programs from abroad must also upload the certificate/equivalence certificate issued by the Ministry of Education and Research – CNRED.
 Before registration, they must send study documents (bachelor’s degree or equivalent, diploma supplement, and CNRED certificate) to internationaladmission@ase.ro for grade equivalence.